albertony/rclone/docs/content/box.md

 # {{< icon "fa fa-archive" >}} Box

-Paths are specified as `remote:path`
+Paths are specified as `remote:path`.

 Paths may be as deep as required, e.g. `remote:directory/subdirectory`.